 The Wrapbook Team

-Quick Find
+Find Forms

 Why do film tax incentives matter to producers?

-As a producer, we don’t need to tell you that you spend huge sums of money when shooting your projects.
-Tax benefits allow you to save money on taxes, get discounts on local goods, and even receive cashback from the state, making a considerable difference to your (ever-shrinking) budget for your next project.
+Film industry tax incentives allow you to save money, get discounts on local goods, and even receive cashback from the state, all of which can make a considerable difference to the (ever-shrinking) budget for your next project.

-What are the types of incentives?
+What are the types of production tax credits?

 There are several types of incentives offered to production companies, and each state uses a different combination of these incentives to encourage production companies to film in their state.